JcBonassin/weather_today/README.md

 - Chance of precipitation
 - ![4](https://user-images.githubusercontent.com/72950188/113637067-564b2680-9639-11eb-8007-8d206e1fa9b9.png)

-Follow the prompt menu to reach the location coordenates on Google Maps.
+Follow the prompt menu to reach the location coordinates on Google Maps.
 A new Browser window will pop up.

 And That's it.